 As far as your website’s design goes, you need to remember that your content should take center stage, that’s what people are visiting your website for after all.
 That means everything else should take a backseat.
 For example, opt-ins, ad clicks, a sidebar littered with distractions, etc.

 In addition, your web design should also be mobile-friendly because according to Google, more searches are now performed on a mobile device than on a desktop.
 That means if your website isn’t mobile-friendly, you will probably lose that visitor to your competitors whose websites are.

 Readability is how easy your website’s content is to skim and scan.
 The more white space you have and the easier it is to read, the more likely your visitors are to read your content all the way through.
 For example, do you find it easier to read big blocks of straight text, or do you find it easier to read content that has subheads, bullet points, images, and other visually appealing features that help carry your eye through the message?
 Most people prefer the latter because it’s much easier to read and digest.

 Every website should be linking their content to another related page within their site this is called interlinking.
 Interlinking helps keep your visitors on the site longer.
 It also distributes page authority and ranking throughout your website which makes your website easier for Google to index.
 Just make sure you’re linking to relevant content and that it’s done in a natural way.

-Hiring an SEO company or digital marketing agency with the experience to immediately identify and correct website issues is the best way to make sure your website is performing to its fullest potential.
+Hiring an SEO Agency or digital marketing agency with the experience to immediately identify and correct website issues is the best way to make sure your website is performing to its fullest potential.
 Please Contact Us today.
-We'd love to help you take your business to the next level!
+We’d love to help you take your business to the next level!